What is audit planning?

 Why it matters in practice

 The AFM has repeatedly flagged files with no evidence of partner involvement in planning.
-The partner's sign-off on the completed planning memorandum does not satisfy ISA 300.5.
-Inspectors look for evidence that the partner was involved in making planning decisions — not just approving them after the fact.
+An EP sign-off on the completed PM (planning memorandum) does not satisfy ISA 300.5 .
+Inspectors look for evidence that the partner was involved in making planning decisions, not just approving them after the fact.
+In our experience, this is the finding that generates the most defensive review notes when an inspection letter lands.

 Key standard references